 Encourage campus and community involvement, engagement, citizenship, civility, and Maverick pride.

-- Create and support campus initiatives focused around community standards such as expectations for conduct, service, academic integrity, civility, and engagement.
+- Develop an initiative to promote community expectations for conduct, service, academic integrity, civility, engagement, and campus traditions.

 - Improve major programming initiatives such as Welcome Week and Homecoming.

 - Encourage greater student involvement in the development and implementation of traditions and events.